jewel/clearskies/protocol/core.md

 JFIF.123l;jkasaSDFasdfs...
 ```

-A full look at the JSON payload:
+A better look at the JSON payload:

 ```json
 {